sharedstreets/sharedstreets-ref-system/README.md

 - Each SSR describes a directional street segment, between corresponding intersections.
 Two-way streets are described using two SSRs, one in each direction, while a one-way street only has one SSR.
 - For long segments LRs are repeated every 15km, segments shorter than 15km have only a beginning and end LR.
 - LRs describe the compass bearing of the street geometry immediately following the the LR.
 The final LR of a SSR does not provide a bearing.
-- An initial set of SSRs are built using OpenStreetMap (OSM) data, however, in the future SharedStreets users will be able to publiclly register SSRs for streets not found in OSM.
+- An initial set of SSRs are built using OpenStreetMap (OSM) data, however, in the future SharedStreets users will be able to publicly register SSRs for streets not found in OSM.
 These could include data found in commercial or government maintained basemaps.
 Users do not have to share the underlying data, only the SSR descriptor.

 ```javascript